 If you start Kwave from the command line, you can specify a list of files that should be opened.
 The first specified file will be opened first, then the other files.
-Each file will be opened in an own new window of the same Kwave instance.
+Each file will be opened in an own new window or sub window of the same Kwave instance.
 If you specify wildcards, you can open a large number of files at once.

 In addition to a list of files, you can specify a list of